meeg-ml-benchmarks/brain-age-benchmark-paper/README.md

 This repository presents the code, tools and resources developed in the course of [1].
 To reuse the code, please follow the instructions and recommendations below.

 [1] D. Engemann, A. Mellot, R. Höchenberger, H. Banville, D. Sabbagh, L. Gemein, T. Ball, and A. Gramfort.
-A reusable benchmark of brain-age prediction from M/EEG resting-state signals (in preparation).
+A reusable benchmark of brain-age prediction from M/EEG resting-state signals (2022).
+NeuroImage (262) 15. https://doi.org/10.1016/j.neuroimage.2022.119521
 ---

 ## Exploring the aggregated results using the plotting scripts